Advancing Object-Centric Process Mining with Multi-Dimensional Data Operations: Introduction

-The proposed operations are formally defined and implemented in an open-source Python library named \textit{processmining}.
-Their effectiveness is evaluated through a case study on group-based student learning in a course at Stockholm University.
-The dataset is collected from the learning management system, and it records how student groups progressed relative to predefined course milestones in the past four years.
+The proposed operations are formally defined and implemented in an open-source Python library named \texttt{processmining}.
+Their effectiveness is evaluated through a case study on group-based student learning in a course at Stockholm University, representing the application of object-centric educational process mining.
+The dataset was collected from the learning management system, and it records how student groups progressed relative to predefined course milestones in the past four years.
 The impact of these operations is assessed by comparing the fitness and precision of Object-Centric Petri nets discovered before and after their application.
 The results demonstrate the ability to generate more accurate and representative process models.
 In rare cases where fitness did not improve, the logs were transformed into temporal Event Knowledge Graphs~\cite{khayatbashi2024transforming}, revealing issues related to rolling group membership.
+In addition, we assess the scalability of the operations on large, publicly available OCELs derived from the Business Process Intelligence Challenge datasets, showing that the approach remains computationally feasible on logs containing millions of events.

+This paper extends our previous work~\cite{khayatbashi2025olap}, where we first introduced the four OLAP-inspired operations for Object-Centric Process Mining (OCPM) and provided an initial implementation.
+Beyond that initial concept, the present article: \begin{itemize} \item provides complete formal definitions and algorithms for all four operations (drill-down, roll-up, unfold, and fold); \item conducts a comprehensive real-world case study on four years of educational process data, demonstrating significant improvements in process model quality, particularly in terms of \textit{precision} and \textit{fitness}, and uncovering meaningful behavioral patterns within evolving group structures; \item extends the analytical capabilities by integrating OCELs with temporal Event Knowledge Graphs (tEKGs), enabling the handling of dynamic object relationships (such as changes in group membership) over time and supporting richer process exploration; and \item evaluates the scalability of the proposed operations on large, publicly available OCELs derived from the Business Process Intelligence Challenge datasets, demonstrating their computational feasibility on industrial-scale event logs with millions of events. \end{itemize}

 The remainder of this paper is organized as follows: Section~\ref{sec:Background} summarizes the related background and further elaborates on the problem using the running example.
 Section~\ref{sec:Prelinimaries} provides the necessary preliminaries, while Section~\ref{sec:Approach} formally defines the proposed approach.
 Section~\ref{sec:Evaluation} presents the evaluation results and discussion.
 Finally, Section~\ref{sec:Conclusion} concludes the paper.